elastic/kibana/src/plugins/data/README.md

 #### Create a field

 Create a field by simply specifying its name, will default to `string` type.
+Returns an error if a field with the provided name already exists.

 ```
 POST /api/index_patterns/index_pattern/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/field